 Hydrocortisone injections, also called corticosteroid injections, are used to treat swollen or painful joints, or muscle pain.
-You may get this type of pain after an injury or if you have arthritis.
+You may get this type of pain after an injury.

 They're also used to treat painful tendons and bursitis (when the fluid-filled sacs that cushion a joint become swollen).